marcomer/SauceTool/README.md

 On success, all **buffer** remove functions will return the new length of the buffer.
 On error, all **buffer** remove functions will return a negative error code.
 You can use `SAUCE_get_error()` to get more info about the error.

-Error codes that can be returned by remove functions include:
-- `SAUCE_EFOPEN` - Could not open file
-- `SAUCE_ERMISS` - SAUCE record could not be found
-- `SAUCE_ECMISS` - SAUCE CommentBlock could not be found
-- `SAUCE_EBUFSHORT` - The given buffer length is too short
-- `SAUCE_EFFAIL` - A file read/write operation failed

 ## Performing Checks
 Functions are provided to check if a file/buffer contains correct SAUCE data that adheres to the TODO: put link to requirements here?
 SAUCE specification.
 SAUCE data is considered correct if the end of a file/buffer contains an EOF character, an *optional* CommentBlock, and a SAUCE record.
 Since the CommentBlock is optional, the CommentBlock will only be checked for correctness if the corresponding SAUCE record's "Comments" field is greater than 0.

 ### Functions
 #### `SAUCE_check_file(const char* filepath)`